Skip to content

-Since Windows 10 has arrived, Microsoft has been really pushing to update the operating system’s design to something that looks more modern.
+Since Windows 10 has arrived, Microsoft has been pushing to update the operating system’s design to something that looks more modern.
 However, Windows is huge, and it’s the only operating system that ensures backward compatibility.
 Programs made for Windows 95 can still run on Windows 10 today.
 This results in a mess where a lot of Windows apps, even first-party apps follow different design languages from different eras.
-The File Explorer app on Windows 10 is a good example.
-Users have been wanting a better-looking, modern fluent design file explorer app on Windows 10 for a long time.
-Files is undoubtedly the best model file manager for Windows 10 and one of the best file explorer alternatives to check out.

 Files - Modern Fluent Design File Explorer App for Windows 10

 Files, a new fluent design-based file explorer app by Yair Aichenbaum is possibly the best iteration of a modern files app for Windows 10.
-The app also has a great community behind it lending direct support in development (Thank you winston-de for the correct info).
+The app also has a great community behind it lending direct development support (Thank you winston-de for the correct info).
 It’s a rather generic name that does not do much to differentiate the app from any other similar apps.
 However, it’s probably not supposed to.

 Design